Jakub Vrana, whose future once seemed so bright in Washington, starts over in Detroit

 Said Vrana: “When somebody wants to give you a chance and wants you in their organization … it gives me excitement.”

-Vrana had left his home in the Czech Republic at age 15 to move to Sweden, where he quickly turned into a promising prospect whose top-end speed drew scouts’ attention.
+Vrana had left his home in the Czech Republic at 15 to move to Sweden, where he quickly turned into a promising prospect whose top-end speed drew scouts’ attention.
 Washington drafted him 13th overall in the 2014 draft, seeing him as a future star.
 Vrana’s baby-faced grin grew only wider when Alex Ovechkin called to congratulate him shortly after he was picked.

 Vrana never stopped referring to himself as a “happy kid.”
 He became even more of a fan favorite during the Capitals’ 2018 Stanley Cup run, in which he sniped a decisive goal in the clinching Game 5 win over the Vegas Golden Knights and afterward celebrated with his teammates over the course of several nights in the Washington area.
 He got a tattoo of the trophy on his wrist while holding former goaltender Braden Holtby’s hand, and the video and photos of that escapade continued to circulate on social media.

 But Vrana also struggled to become a consistent two-way player.
-He set career highs in goals during his second and third full seasons in the league, but had produced no points in 15 combined postseason games during the 2019 and 2020 playoffs.
+He set career highs in goals during his second and third full seasons in the league but had produced no points in 15 combined postseason games during the 2019 and 2020 playoffs.

 As he entered his fourth full season with the team in January, it was clear the Capitals no longer viewed him as an up-and-coming player.
-“He’s not a kid anymore. … His hand is on the rope,” Capitals first-year coach Peter Laviolette said this earlier this winter, and after he began the year with 11 goals and 14 assists in 39 games, his ice time dipped.
+“He’s not a kid anymore. … His hand is on the rope,” Capitals first-year coach Peter Laviolette said earlier this winter, and after he began the year with 11 goals and 14 assists in 39 games, his ice time dipped.
 He was a healthy scratch for two games earlier this month.

 After the deal Monday, MacLellan said, “There was a tug-of-war between coaching staff and staffs that have had him and the way he was playing.”